HazyResearch/meerkat/docs/source/guide/blocks.rst

 :class:`~meerkat.block.manager.BlockManager`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Manages all the columns in a :class:`~meerkat.DataPanel` and holds references
+Manages all the columns in a :class:`~meerkat.DataFrame` and holds references
-(:class:`~meerkat.block.ref.BlockRef`) to all the blocks in a :class:`~meerkat.DataPanel`.
+(:class:`~meerkat.block.ref.BlockRef`) to all the blocks in a :class:`~meerkat.DataFrame`.
 This is done with
 two collections:

 -  ``_columns``, a dictionary mapping from column names to